matheus-vieira/matheus-vieira.github.io/source/_questions_2025_dotnet/question-35.md

 ---
 layout: question
-title: What is the purpose of the Global Assembly Cache (GAC) in .NET Framework?
+title: What is dependency injection in .NET?
 options:
-- Handle network connections
+- File injection
-- Share assemblies across multiple applications
+- Design pattern for loose coupling
-- Manage user settings
+- Code injection attack
-- Store temporary files
+- Database dependency
 answer: 2
-explanation: The GAC is a machine-wide code cache that stores assemblies specifically designated to be shared by several applications on the computer.
-It provides versioning, security, and integrity checking.
+explanation: "Dependency injection is a design pattern that achieves loose coupling by injecting dependencies rather than creating them directly."
 ---